Azure/azure-quickstart-templates/syscoin-on-ubuntu/README.md

 # Licensing

 Syscoin is released under the terms of the MIT license.
-See `COPYING` for moreinformation or see http://opensource.org/licenses/MIT.
+See `COPYING` for more information or see http://opensource.org/licenses/MIT.